mitojala/test/docs/intro/pole.md

  ---
  _Trick_ :
- You can import files stored in different folder with the "add" option
+ You can import files stored in different folders with the "add" option
  ---

 ![Saveproject2](img/screenshot41.png)